luk036/luk036.github.io/flows/lubuntu18-04.md

 .col-6[

-- Select `Preferences` -> `Monitor Settings` from main menu.
+- Select `Preferences` → `Monitor Settings` from main menu.
 - Select `Turn off laptop LCD and use external monitor only`.
 - Click `Apply`.
-- Then reselect `Show the same screen on both laptop LCD and external monitor only`
+- Then re-select `Show the same screen on both laptop LCD and external monitor only`
 - Click `Apply` and `Save`

 ] .col-6[